 |Bond Yield||2.03||0.0 %||Sep 04|

 |Exchange Rate||298.6||-0.68 %||Sep 04|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.2% over the previous month in July, contrasting a 0.2% month-on-month fall in June.
+Consumer prices increased 0.1% over the previous month in September, contrasting the 0.1% month-on-month downturn in August.

-On 23 July, the Monetary Council of the Hungarian National Bank (MNB) opted to keep the base rate at its current record low of 0.90% and held stable all other existing instruments.
+On 24 September, the Monetary Council of the Hungarian National Bank (MNB) kept the base rate at a record low of 0.90% and held stable all other existing instruments.

 Hungary: Economic sentiment tumbles in September on a dive in business confidence, while consumer confidence rises to 17-year high